Date of Award:

 In the Nibley silty clay loam samples, water content was higher for the uncompacted than for the compacted samples at all suctions applied.
 The effect of compaction on unsaturated hydraulic conductivity and diffusivity was not consistent.
 At the same value of water content, both diffusivity and unsaturated hydraulic conductivity were sometimes higher in the compacted samples, others lower than in the uncompacted.

 Andrade, Rafael B., "The Influence of Bulk Density on the Hydraulic Conductivity and Water Content-Matric Suction Relation of Two Soils" (1971).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2971.